 color.
 The design was originally taken from a bottle of bath oil I had with pebbles and roots inside.
 It was used as the cover for the 2012 Time Calendar.
 The same oil bottle inspired a larger, 36 x

 48 canvas that appears on the 2013 Time Calendar Cover.
 Of course, the original will remain in my personal collection.
 The print edition includes only 50 prints--it is my smallest edition of prints

 "Sweet Dreams" is one of my all-time favorite paintings.
 I came upon a little street dog curled into the curbside and oblivious to the foot traffic of passers-by in Santa Maria, Colombia.
 I have giclee prints on canvas available (from a limited edition of 300) but will never sell the original.
 In fact, all of my giclee prints are like that---I keep the original, with the exception of one painting with an insistant buyer!
 This was painted on a half-sheet watercolor paper and began as a demo for the Gainesville, TX Art League.
-It is one of 3 images that will appear in the upcoming hard-back book by Kennedy Publishing, "Best of Worldwide Watercolor Artists, Vol 1!"
+It is one of 3 images that appeared in the hard-back book by Kennedy Publishing, "Best of Worldwide Watercolor Artists, Vol 1!"
 Most recently it was juried into the 20th Annual Arts in Harmony International Exhibition in Elk River, MN.

 My "Spirit of Ghost Ranch" is a personal prayer.
 The text is woven into the stony structures rising above the dried plants.
 This is an exercise I sometimes have my Ghost Ranch Workshop attendees try at the end of the week-long retreat/workshop.
 This is a spiritual place.
 It beckons to the soul.
 Maybe you should join us sometime at my yearly Ghost Ranch Retreat/Workshop and find out for yourself why it is so special.